 Lectures: These are interactive to encourage maximum learning.
-Students are encouraged to participate through focusing on questions, making comments and doing short relevant written and oral exercises.
+Students are encouraged to participate through focusing on questions, making comments, and completing relevant written and oral exercises.
 These will be based on the readings and other stimulus materials provided in class.

-Workshops and tutorials are designed to encourage students to make meaning of their learning through the use of practical exercises and experiences.
+Workshops and tutorials: These are designed to encourage students to make meaning of their learning through the use of practical exercises and experiences.
 This will involve both individual and group work.
 Students will need to allocate about 10 hours per week (including the lecture/tutorial time) to this course.
-Reading and analysis of the course materials which accompany this course are essential requirements of this course.
+Reading and analysis of the accompanying course materials are requirements.

-The classes are designed in an interactive, integrative manner hence workshop and tutorial activities may be interspersed within the lecture.
-Maximum benefit will be gained from attendance for the full four (4) hours each week, as this course is based on a combination of theory together with application to personal interactions and awareness and student participation will maximise this.
+The classes are designed in an interactive, integrative manner; hence, workshop and tutorial activities may be interspersed within the lecture.
+Maximum benefit will be gained from attendance for the full four (4) hours each week, as this course is based on a combination of theory together with application to personal interactions and awareness.
+Active student engagement and participation will benefit this.